 Beards do not just happen by themselves, they take commitment and regular upkeep.
-From day one when the decision is made to grow a beard, whether it’s a tight cropped beard close to the face, or a massive two foot masterpiece, the process begins.
+From day one when the decision is made to grow a beard, whether it’s a tightly cropped beard close to the face, or a massive two-foot masterpiece, the process begins.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 But many men would like to speed up the process or even out a patchy beard.
 Do beard growth products really work or is a rich, full beard just genetic luck?

 If you search online, you’ll find a thousand products and techniques promising to increase beard growth — but do they really?

 I asked the experts for their take on whether it’s possible to coax thicker beard growth faster and the best beard growth products to help men achieve the lush beard they want.

 There’s been a lot of controversy on whether you can do much of anything to affect your beard growth at all.
 Some men stop shaving for a week and end up with a beard, for the rest of us, it’s a slower, more itchy and daunting process.